avalchanova/avalchanova/README.md

 - :seedling: Exploring what Node.js can offer.

-- :zap: On the other hand, I study English Lit :heart_on_fire: so you can imagine how deep my love for book runs.
+- :zap: On the other hand, I study English Lit :heart_on_fire: :arrow_right: book nerd alert

 - :mountain_snow: I hardly have time to spare because am always up to something.